 FundingHope doesn’t charge investors to invest in projects, but we do charge investors a transaction fee.
 For payments made by bank ACH, wires, or checks, FundingHope charges investors a transaction fee of 2%, with a minimum of $8 and a max of $100.

-Naming your investment crowdfunding campaign is an important step because the name should be catchy, easy to remember, and ideally convey something about the nature of the investment opportunity.
-Here’s a list of names that could be used for such a campaign:
+Naming your investment crowdfunding campaign is an important step because the name could be catchy, easy to remember, or ideally convey something about the nature of the investment opportunity, or consider using your company tagline.

 Founders might spend six to eight weeks prepping for a Reg CF campaign and another three to four months running the campaign.
 Just like any capital raise, a campaign might include everything from prepping the legal and financial docs, to developing the marketing materials, hosting webinars, answering investor questions, running point on PR and of course, trying to run your company at the same time.
 Launching a Reg CF campaign can pay huge dividends in terms of fresh capital to grow your business, but it can also be costly and time-consuming if you don’t run it well.